telamon/piconet/README.md

 })
 // ( adapter might be reworked to use core.registerExtension() )
 ```
+##### Wire to Hypercore protocol stream
+Opens an encrypted channel and installs itself as an extension.

 Example connecting two hubs over hypercore protocol streams: